Mon State

 Mon State (မွန်ပြည်နယ်, /my/; တွဵုရးဍုင်မန်) is an administrative division of Myanmar.
 It lies between Kayin State to the east, the Andaman Sea to the west, Bago Region to the north and Tanintharyi Region to the south, also having a short border with Thailand's Kanchanaburi Province at its south-eastern tip.
-The land area is 12,155 km2.
-The Dawna Range, running along the eastern side of the state in a NNW-SSE direction, forms a natural border with Kayin State.
+The land area is 12155 km2.
+The Dawna Range, running along the eastern side of the state in a NNW–SSE direction, forms a natural border with Kayin State.
 Mon State includes some small islands, such as Kalegauk, Wa Kyun and Kyungyi Island, along its 566 km of coastline.
 The state's capital is Mawlamyine.

 History

-Mon tradition holds that the Suwarnabhumi mentioned in the Edicts of Ashoka and the Dîpavamsa was their first kingdom (pronounced Suvanna Bhoum), founded around the port of Thaton in about 300 BC, however, this is disputed by scholars.
+Mon tradition holds that the Suwarnabhumi (pronounced Suvanna Bhoum) mentioned in the Edicts of Ashoka and the Dîpavamsa was their first kingdom, founded around the port of Thaton in about 300 BC; however, this is disputed by scholars.

-Oral tradition suggests that they had contact with Buddhism via seafaring as early as the 3rd century BCE, though definitely by the 2nd century BCE when they received an envoy of monks from Ashoka.
+Oral tradition suggests that they had contact with Buddhism via commercial and cultural contacts with the Indian subcontinent as early as the 3rd century BCE, though definitely by the 2nd century BCE when they received an envoy of monks from Ashoka.
 The Mon converted to Theravada Buddhism sometime before the sixth century, and they adopted the Indian Pallava script.
 Much of the Mon's written records have been destroyed through wars.
 The Mons blended Indian and Mon cultures in a hybrid of the civilisations.
-By 825 they had firmly established themselves in southern and southeastern Myanmar and founded the cities of Bago (Pegu) and Thaton.
+By 825, they had firmly established themselves in southern and southeastern Myanmar and founded the cities of Bago (Pegu) and Thaton.
 By the mid-9th century, they had come to dominate all of southern Myanmar.

 Mon kingdoms

-The first recorded kingdom that can undisputedly be attributed to the Mon was Dvaravati, which prospered until around 1024 AD when their capital was ruled by the Khmer Empire.
+The earliest recorded kingdom widely attributed to the Mon was Dvaravati, which flourished until approximately 1024 AD, when its capital came under the rule of the Khmer Empire.
 Most of the inhabitants fled west to present-day Myanmar and established new kingdoms.
 These, too, came under pressure from new ethnic groups arriving from the north, such as the Tai peoples.
-Despite these challenges, the Mon contributed significantly to the spread of Theravada Buddhism and left a lasting influence on the region’s cultural and religious development.
+Despite these challenges, the Mon contributed significantly to the spread of Theravada Buddhism and left a lasting influence on the region's cultural and religious development.

 Advent of the British

 Lower Burma, including what is now Mon State, was conquered by Great Britain in 1824 after the First Anglo-Burmese War.
 The Mon assisted the British in the war, in return for promises of their own leadership after the defeat of Burma.
 Hundreds of thousands of Mons who had migrated into Siam returned to their homeland when it came under British rule.
 However, British promises to restore the Mon Kingdom were never fulfilled.
-During colonial times, Moulmein had a substantial Anglo-Burmese population; an area of the city was known as 'Little England' due to the large Anglo-Burmese community.
+During colonial times, Moulmein (Mawlamyine) had a substantial Anglo-Burmese population; an area of the city was known as 'Little England' due to the large Anglo-Burmese community.
 Nowadays this community has dwindled to a handful of families as most have left for the UK or Australia.